modir/laminas-book/docs/doctrine.md

 automatically installs the `DoctrineModule` and all necessary Doctrine components (*Doctrine\\DBAL*, *Doctrine\\ORM*, etc.)

+!!! note
-> As a bonus, at the end of installation, Composer "suggests" you to install some additional packages
-> that might be useful for you (`doctrine/migrations`, `doctrine/data-fixtures`, etc.) If you strongly
-> wish, you may add those dependencies with the Composer's `require` command as well.
+    As a bonus, at the end of installation, Composer "suggests" you to install some additional packages that might be useful for you (`doctrine/migrations`, `doctrine/data-fixtures`, etc.) If you strongly wish, you may add those dependencies with the Composer's `require` command as well.

 When the installation has been finished, you can find the Doctrine files in your *APP_DIR/vendor* directory (see the figure 12.4 below).

 ![Figure 12.4.
 Doctrine files are installed to vendor directory](images/doctrine/installed_doctrine_files.png)

+!!! note
-> You use the `php composer.phar require` command for the first time you install Doctrine.
-Once the
-> *composer.json* (and *composer.lock*) files have been modified by Composer, you are able to install (or update)
-> all dependencies as usual by typing the `php composer.phar install` or `php composer.phar update`
-> commands, respectively, from your command shell.
+    You use the `php composer.phar require` command for the first time you install Doctrine.
+Once the *composer.json* (and *composer.lock*) files have been modified by Composer, you are able to install (or update) all dependencies as usual by typing the `php composer.phar install` or `php composer.phar update` commands, respectively, from your command shell.

 ### Loading Doctrine Integration Modules on Application Start Up